frankcaron/plp/readme.md

 Varying levels of overrides are enabled for each of these three partners; each of these sub-directories will result in different CSS and modules being loaded.
 Check the partner directory of the project to see what I mean.

+Alternatively, check it out on Heroku @ 'https://sheltered-stream-4637.herokuapp.com'.

 # Depedencies

 The Gemfile has it all, but in short: